lightningdevkit/ldk-garbagecollected/README.md

 exit there will likely be many false positives.
 While it will require some complicated usage, there are likely some use-after-free or unkonwn-free bugs remaining.
 The debug-mode build links LLVM address sanitizer and will print diagnostic information in case of such issues.

+## TypeScript

+The TypeScript bindings are functionally complete, but should be considered early alpha quality.
+Some functions may error spuriously due to oversights or missing implementations.

+The TypeScript bindings require modern web standards, including support for `FinalizationRegistry` and `WeakRef` (Chrome 84, Firefox 79, Safari 14.1/iOS 14.5 and Node 14.6) and WASM BigInt support (Chrome 85, Firefox 78, Safari 14.1/iOS 14.5, and Node ??).

+## General

 The only known issue resulting in a use-after-free bug requires custom a custom ChannelKeys instance created as a part of a new channel.
 After the channel is created, the ChannelKeys object will not